Home 9 Applicants 9 What Happens After You Submit Your Application Package

 Once steps 1 and 2 are completed successfully, the College will open an application file for you.
 Then, the College will:

-3. Determine what supporting documents are required for your application in Phase 1, and look to see that they have been submitted.
+3. Determine what supporting documents are required for your application, and look to see that they have been submitted.

-4. Review the information provided in your Application Form for the Individual Assessment of Educational Qualifications and supporting documents to assess whether you meet all the requirements under Phase 1.
+4. Review the information provided in your Application Form for the Individual Assessment of Educational Qualifications and supporting documents to assess whether you meet all the requirements.

 The final steps in the process will depend on whether you meet all the requirements for registration and whether there is any need to impose terms, conditions, or limitations (TCLs) on your Certificate of Registration, if one is issued to you.
 These are summarized in the following table.